-Fee and commission expense has increased by \$5.4 million or 23% in the three months ended June 30, 2023, as compared to three months ended June 30, 2022.
-The change is mainly attributable to an increase of agency fees expense of \$11.7 million or 177% compared to June 30, 2022.
-This is due to the increase of insurance products sales by Freedom Finance Life, which are outsourced to outside agents.
-There was also a significant decrease of brokerage services expense by \$7.4 million or 65%, which is attributable to the change of the prime broke with more favorable terms and different composition of order flow transactions.
+Fee and commission expense increased by \$13.2 million or 71% in the three months ended September 30, 2023, as compared to three months ended September 30, 2022.
+The change is mainly attributable to an increase in agency fees expense of \$14.9 million or 100% compared to September 30, 2022.
+This is due to the increase of insurance products sales by Freedom Finance Life, which are outsourced to outside sales agents.
+This increase was offset in part by a decrease in fee and commission expense in the amount of \$1.4 million between the two quarters.
+Such decrease was attributable to a decrease in pricing levels as a result of a change of our prime broker in Europe between the two quarters, with more favorable terms and different composition of order flow transactions, and an increase in the volume of transactions between the two quarters.